 Let’s explore each of those aspects, one by one.

-Tip #1 for making money with online courses: Define your Big Purpose
+Tip #1: Define your Big Purpose

 Part of the success of your online course (and your ability to make money on it) depends on how well you can define the path of transformation you’re offering to your course members.
 At its heart, your course is a journey for your course members to master something interesting together.